 While online avatars and selfies allow for new forms of existential expression, raw corporeal existence is an unavoidable experience that demands consideration and care.
-Inspired by the teachings of Buddhism and the writing of modern spiritual thinkers like Caroline Myss and Byron Katie, I emphasize embodied presence as necessary for self-knowledge and represent the body as a potential site for revolution.
+Inspired by the teachings and mythology of Tibetan Buddhism, I emphasize embodied presence as necessary for self-knowledge and empathy, and represent the body as a potential site for revolution.

 Zoe Beaudry (b.
 1991) lives and works in Detroit, Michigan.
 She completed her BA at Kalamazoo College in 2014 and obtained her MFA from the Glasgow School of Art in 2018.

 Zoe's work has been included in exhibitions throughout the Midwest and internationally in the UK, Israel, and Australia, at venues including The Zhou B Art Center (Chicago), Chicago City Hall, Mall Galleries (London), and The Glue Factory (Glasgow).
 She has traveled extensively and held workshops for youth in Tulkarem, Palestine, Port-au-Prince, Haiti, and Kalamazoo, Michigan.
 In 2018, she was featured briefly on Sky Portrait Artist of the Year reality show filmed in London.
 Most recently, Zoe has undertaken residencies at Kriti Gallery in Varanasi, India and The Forge in Detroit.